mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-store.md

 ## 1 What Are the Platform Capabilities of the Mendix App Store?

 The Mendix Platform is integrated with the [Mendix App Store](https://appstore.home.mendix.com/index3.html), which is full of items built both by Mendix and the Mendix community.
 There is a public marketplace for apps and application components, and a private part where companies can internally share apps and application components.

 The Mendix App Store is fully integrated in both the Web and Desktop Modelers.
 Users can both directly search for and implement reusable components in their applications.

 For more information, see [App Store Overview](https://docs.mendix.com/community/app-store/app-store-overview) in the Mendix documentation.

-{{% image_container width="500" align="left" %}}
+{{% image_container width="500" %}}

 ![](attachments/app-store.png)